Golden Gate to Ancient Rus'. VI

 6. Image made with paints

-8. What was written in Ancient Rus'
+8. What they wrote on in Ancient Rus'

 Vertically:

-5. Recording the events of Russian history by years
+5. Recording the events of Russian history by year

 Task 1 group: Read the text and answer the questions: